apache/cloudstack-documentation/source/adminguide/storage.rst

       that can be shown in the UI.

    -  Availability Zone.
 Choose the zone where you want to store the volume.
-VMs running on hosts in this zone can attach the volume.
+Instances running on hosts in this zone can attach the volume.

    -  Format.
 Choose one of the following to indicate the disk image format of the volume.